 Check your home for any gaps or openings that could let winter draft inside.
 Make sure all your doors and windows close properly and that there aren’t any air leaks.
 If you do find openings, you can seal them off using caulk, weather stripping, or even nail polish.
 Larger spaces that require insulation, such as attics, basements, and crawl spaces, will likely need professional attention.

-Insulating your home is an absolute must if you want to have a warm winter.
+Insulating your home is an absolute must if you want to prepare house for winter.
 Beyond that, it can also save you money on your energy bills.
 In fact, homeowners can save an average of 15% on the cost of heating and cooling by having proper insulation and sealing.

 3. Clean the Roof and Gutters

-Roof and gutter cleaning should always be on your winter prep agenda.
+One of the biggest winter tips for homeowners involves cleaning the gutter and roof.
 Make sure to have a professional inspect your roof for any cracks or loose shingles.
 You will need to address these before winter sets in so that they don’t let water into your home.

 4. Pay Attention to the Ground